Things To Do

 Football

-Football is the most popular sport in Lagunas, with many local teams and a strong community following.
+Football (soccer) is the most popular sport in Lagunas, with local teams and community matches being a common pastime.

 Traffic